fjorwb/ecommerce-rest-api-project/README.md

 Persistent carts that consolidate when user logs-in/registers so shopping data is not lost
 #### User Accounts
-Users can create an account to save shopping session and view information about their orders Allow users to store addresses and payment methods, and set a primary address and primary payment method
+Users can create an account to save shopping session and view information about their orders

-#### Fully-Built Checkout Flow
+#### Checkout Flow
-User can use saved payment methods and addresses, or enter new ones at checkout Checkout route provides a review page before placing order Payment processing with Stripe API
+Once a user finish shopping a checkout function summarizes, applies discounts add taxes to the cart and create an order and a account registry
 #### Security
-Custom hashing function for passwords using bcrypt and a salt Custom RSA authentication middleware using secure JWT Bearer Tokens to protect against CSRF Custom data sanitizer and validation for protection against XSS attacks Parameterized queries to protect against SQL injection
+Custom hashing function for passwords using bcrypt Custom RSA authentication middleware using secure passport and local strategy  to protect against CSRF Custom data sanitizer and validation for protection against XSS attacks
-#### Testing
-Thorough test suite with multiple tests for each route End-to-end tests for the checkout flow pre-test and post-test scripts to automate testing setup and tear down

 #### API Documentation
 Documentation with Swagger UI
 Can try out endpoints with test data via Swagger UI, connected to a test database Parameters, request body, and response options are documented for each endpoint Can create an account and authorize to access all endpoints via Swagger UI

 ## Configuration / Implementation